Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdcCzccqp-5BuhQCpzLJYeqJyu9r-pWHYGZBWApQHel6NpJ6jMUvS3P5N4wTXfV0pWVGdk21Zdwf0E3vZpGwUKHhcvFxzHFGApDee_zysOk_UVmVBo-3rlOlWlwqIg9Iih3wGkPmLqtGkwmUMN7tpdVpmzr?key=0ZleLYHTXITjVhfdnnzhKQ)

-Figure 3: The 35 tokens with the biggest average decrease in predicted probability between SAE reconstruction Model and the Unlearn model over thirty-one HP prompts.
+Figure 3: The 35 tokens with the biggest average decrease in predicted probability between SAE reconstruction Model and the Unlearn model over 31 HP prompts.

-The above shows the tokens with largest average decrease in predicted probability between the SAE reconstruction model and the Unlean model.
+Figure 3 shows the tokens with largest average decrease in predicted probability between the SAE reconstruction model and the Unlearn model.
 These are the tokens that the unlearn approach are specifically masking.
 About ⅓ of these tokens are directly related to Harry Potter, which supports the idea that we’re doing selective unlearning.
-That said, the majority of the tokens have either no obvious or only a slight connection to Harry Potter, such as the token “Â”.
+That said, the majority of the tokens have either no obvious connection or only a slight connection to Harry Potter, such as the token “Â”.
 These un-related tokens may serve as hints to the kind of collateral unlearning we can expect to see from this approach.

 #### Limitations